Hopes for talks grow with North Korea's ceremonial leader to visit South Korea for Olympics

 SANCTIONS EXEMPTION

-A North Korean art troupe would also likely travel by ship to perform during the Olympics under an exemption from bilateral sanctions, the South's Unification Ministry said on Monday.With performances set for later this week, the North proposed on Sunday that the art troupe use a ferry for transportation and lodging, according to the Unification Ministry.
+The South's Unification Ministry said a North Korean art troupe would also likely travel by ship to perform during the Olympics under an exemption from bilateral sanctions.It said that with performances set for later this week, North Korea proposed on Sunday that the art troupe use a ferry for transportation and lodging.

-South Korea banned all North Korean ships from entering its ports in May 2010 and cut off most inter-Korean exchanges, including tourism, trade and aid, in response to a torpedo attack by the North on a navy ship that killed 46 sailors.
+South Korea banned North Korean ships from its ports and cut off most inter-Korean exchanges, including tourism, trade and aid in May 2010, after the sinking of one of its warships with the loss of 46 sailors that Seoul blamed on a North Korean torpedo attack.

-The North had initially asked that the art troupe be allowed to cross the border by foot via Panmunjom, located in the demilitarized zone where a North Korean soldier staged a daring defection to the South in November.
+North Korea had initially asked that the art troupe be allowed to cross the border by foot via Panmunjom, in the demilitarised zone where a North Korean soldier staged a daring defection to the South in November.

 TIGHT SECURITY